J-Wengler/NLP_Paper/README.md

 of nouns and adjectives as keyphrase candidates before creating a graph with them to identify keywords.
 SingleRank is another extension of TextRank with each node having a weight value assigned to it.
 PositionRank is a more complicated extension of TextRank where the position of the word within the sentence is assigned a weight along with actual context as in TextRank.
-TopicalPageRank is an extension of the original PageRank,
+TopicalPageRank is another extension of TextRank that seeks to improve experience by weighting those words that appear more in the document.
+The last graphical approach is MultipartiteRank which uses a multipartite graph to construct the initial graph and calculate weights between nodes.

-We found...
-TODO: Briefly describe our results and what's exciting about them...
+ We found that different combinations of keyword extraction methods and word vector generation yield very different results.
+This variety was also reflected across the query domains.
+These results show that natural language processing is a powerful tool that can be harnessed for data collection and more research needs to be done in this area.

 ## Manubot